 The Chapel of Resurrection

-The way into the austere and subdued The Chapel of Resurrection leads the visitor through a hall, supported by twelve columns.
+The entrance to the austere and subdued Chapel of Resurrection leads visitors through a hall supported by twelve columns.

 Photo: Mattias Ek.

-When Asplund’s small Woodland Chapel was completed, a larger chapel was needed.
-The area at the southern end of the Path of the Seven Wells was the right place.
-The road from Almhöjden to the chapel was almost 900 meters long with an impressive view.
+After Asplund completed the small Woodland Chapel, there was a need for a larger chapel.
+The chosen location was at the southern end of the Path of the Seven Wells.
+The path from Almhöjden to the chapel is almost 900 meters long and offers an impressive view.

 Stylish and a bit difficult